NuGet/Insights/README.md

 If you ran a driver like **Load package archive**, data will be populated into your Azure Table Storage emulator in the `packagearchives` table.
 If you ran a driver like **Package asset to CSV**, CSV files will be populated into your Azure Blob Storage emulator in the `packageassets` container.
+For more information on what each driver does, see the [drivers list](docs/drivers/README.md).

 You can use the [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) to interact with your Azure Storage endpoints (either the storage emulator running locally or in Azure).

-When running locally, uou can check the application logs shown in the Tye dashboard or terminal stdout.
+When running locally, you can check the application logs shown in the Tye dashboard or terminal stdout.
 When running in Azure, you can use Application Insights (note the default logging is Warning or higher to reduce cost).
 You can also look at the Azure Queue Storage queues to understand what sort of work the